yuan-kuan/zasa/README.md

 The final forms, codes in the `main` branch, can be cryptic to someone new to functional programming.
 Eventhough they are mostly in plain JavaScript, they are not written in the common way.
 The suggested ways to study the codes are doing the step by steps, mentioned below.
 Another way is read up the architecture decisions, read up all the references materials (techniques used in the codes) and then study the code.

-### Step by Step follow
+## Step by Step follow

 There is a `DEVLOG.md` which detail the development progress at the early days.
 It divided into multiple parts, and each part has a branch of its own in this repository, e.g. `part-5-tag`.
-Reading the DEVLOG from the end to follow the journey and slowly learn the concepts used in developing this application.
+Reading the DEVLOG from the end to follow the journey, checkout the `part-#-branch` and learn the concepts used in developing this application progressively.

-### References / study materials
+## References / study materials

 1. [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://mostly-adequate.gitbook.io/mostly-adequate-guide/).